Stems: Arrowwood is a multi-stemmed upright shrub growing to 9 feet high and almost the same in diameter making a rounded mass with arching branches.

 Twigs are slender, angled with ridges, sometimes downy when young and then hairless with age.
 Buds are green to brown with several scales.
 Older stems are grayish with fissures showing the underlying reddish-brown tissue.
 The surface has warty protrusions.

 Fruit: The flowers mature to a rounded drupe (berry-like fruit), up to 1/4 inch in diameter that is green initially and turns bluish-black at maturity and bears a single seed.
+Seeds germinate only after having a cold moist period, followed by a warm moist period, followed by another cold moist period, each period of at least 60 days.
+If sown, they will germinate in the second year.

 Habitat: Arrowwood grows best in loamy soil with adequate moisture in full sun to partial sun in open woods, wood edges and stream banks.
 It tends to sucker from the base but in an open space, forms a nice rounded form.
 It has a fibrous root system and is easily transplanted.
 Propagation of new plants is from seed or vegetative cuttings.